theOehrly/Fast-F1/docs/ergast.rst

    ~interface.ErgastMultiResponse

-The complexity of the data that is returned by the API endpoint determines the exact response type.
+The complexity of the data that is returned by the API endpoint determines the exact result type.
 The return type is documented for each endpoint.

 An :class:`~fastf1.ergast.interface.ErgastSimpleResponse` wraps a Pandas ``DataFrame`` directly.